-All faculty receive regular periodic and recurring training on evidence-based practices for distance education/online learning during the academic year.
-Those training sessions occur in multiple formats: asynchronous, synchronous (i.e., live online), hybrid (i.e., simultaneously live online and live on-ground), and on-ground in the classroom.
+All faculty members receive regular, periodic, and recurring training on evidence-based practices for distance education/online learning throughout the academic year.
+Those training sessions occur in multiple formats: asynchronous, synchronous (i.e., live online), hybrid (i.e., simultaneously live online and in-person), and in-person in the classroom.
 The sessions are designed to reach all faculty, both full-time and adjunct, to ensure all members receive the training.
-Additionally, the live sessions are recorded for those faculty who are unable to attend the live training session due to other professional commitments or who are teaching classes at the training delivery time.
+Additionally, the live sessions are recorded for faculty who are unable to attend the live training session due to other professional commitments or who are teaching classes at the scheduled training time.